awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 1. Open two sessions to the database containing the table you want to vacuum\.
 For the second session, use "screen" or another utility that maintains the session if your connection is dropped\.

 1. In session one, get the PID of the autovacuum session running on the table\.
-This action requires that you are running Amazon RDS PostgreSQL 9\.3\.12 or later, 9\.4\.7 or later, or 9\.5\.2 or later to have full visibility into the running rdsadmin processes\.
+This action requires that you are running Amazon RDS PostgreSQL 9\.4\.7 or later, or 9\.5\.2 or later, to have full visibility into the running rdsadmin processes\.

-   Run the following query to get the PID of the autovacuum session:
+   Run the following query to get the PID of the autovacuum session\.

    ```
    SELECT datname, usename, pid, waiting, current_timestamp - xact_start